ValuedMammal/Hello-github-walkthrough/README.md

 gpgtools
 ssh
 github help docs
+github hello world tut
 fCC video tut
 computerphile videos
 git-cli cheatsheet

 1. Set up
   Getting started with Github is easy if you treat it like another social media site in the sense that you sign up with an email, pick a username, and customize your profile.
+You can follow people, watch other projects, and even get notified of new activity on the projects and discussions you're interested in.
+To get acquainted you might try some of the following:
+  - Fill out your bio in your profile settings
+  - Verify your email
+  - Explore recent topics in a news feed style from the main page
+  - Search for a project:
+  For example searching "bitcoin" can take you either to bitcoin/bitcoin or bitcoin/bips.
+The former is where the bitcoin code lives, while bitcoin/bips contains written proposals for bitcoin improvements.
+When you've landed in a repo there are plenty of things to do even as a passive observer.
+The README is usually a good place to start for a high level overview of a project.
+From there you can read about issues, review active pull requests, and look at source code.
+The insights tab contains useful statistics and history for the project.
+Along the right sidebar we can see a breakdown of the languages used in the project.
+A useful thing to know is where to find the release notes for the version of the software you're using which might also come in the form of a changelog.
+Before we leave a repo we can click the button that says Watch which will allow us to customize the types of notifications we want to receive.
+As you'd imagine, notifications for repos we follow can be found by clicking the bell icon in the top right corner of the page.

+  Other bitcoin related repos to explore include lightning/bolts, lightningnetwork/lnd, and ElementsProject/lightning.
+Interestingly, people have used github to write entire books which for multiple authors can be a good way to collaborate.
+The beloved Mastering Bitcoin and Mastering Lightning books can be found in the repos bitcoinbook/ and lnbook/ respectively.

-  Note: the commands in this guide are written for mac users, so be sure to use the commands applicable to your own system.
+  As we move on do note that the commands in this guide are written for mac users, so be sure to use the commands applicable to your own system.

 2. Your first repo
+Hello World guide
+- create and name a repo
+- edit the README.md file
+- commit changes

+  Some of the frequent actions we can take regarding repos are to create forks, branches, and pull requests.
+But before we get there, we need to get set up with authentication keys.

 3. Authenticate
   The two primary means of authenticating users is by way of GPG and SSH.
 The act of authenticating, or proving a user is who they say they are, occurs any time an author commits a change to a repository.
 It also occurs when new versions are released for download.
 It's important we know that the software we're using is made available as it was intended by the developer.
 This is done by signing commits with private key and the subsequent verification of the signature by the outside world.